Noyes Museum: History

 The museum began to run into budgetary problems from its heating and air conditioning (HVAC) systems, which became increasingly inefficient with time.
+The downward slope towards the lake the museum was built on made maintaining a consistent temperature across the entire building difficult.
 Additionally, its electrical systems needed to be upgraded, and the building was not entirely compliant with the ADA (Americans with Disabilities Act, which was passed after the building was created).
 The museum signed an agreement with the Richard Stockton College of New Jersey (formerly Stockton State College, now Stockton University) in 2010 in which Stockton would gain access to some of the Noyes collection, and the college would agree to invest $500,000 to upgrade the building and bring it into compliance with modern building codes.
 The university backed out of this agreement in late 2015, though, and both it and the Noyes Foundation decided it was not worth spending more money into the structure.
 Executive Director Michael Cagno called it "a beautiful location but it was in the middle of nowhere" and that the business case for repairing the structure was not good.
 As a result, in January 2016, the original Noyes Museum building was closed.

 In August 2017, Stockton University took over control of the Noyes Foundation's holdings.
 In December 2017, Stockton University took control over the final remaining assets of the Noyes Foundation, including ownership of the Oceanville property.
 The foundation's donated assets were estimated to be worth 2.2 million dollars.

 Current status

 The main Galloway location was put up for sale after its closure.
 In 2021, the original Oceanville property was sold to a local church.
 The Noyes Museum still exists, however, and its collection currently rotates between three sites where it is displayed: the Seaview golf club in Galloway (albeit a different location within Galloway Township than the original), the Arts Garage in Atlantic City, the Noyes Gallery at The Claridge Hotel in Atlantic City, and at Stockton's Kramer Hall in Hammonton.

 The largest of the sites is the Noyes Arts Garage, which opened in 2013 as a new spinoff venture of the Noyes Foundation.
 It is located in downtown Atlantic City near the edge of the Tanger Outlets The Walk outdoor mall.
 The building was redeveloped by Atlantic City's Casino Reinvestment Development Authority (CRDA) which leases the site to Noyes at no cost.
 The Arts Garage includes space for independent artists to set up shop and sell their own wares, although the mall section has had trouble attracting enough foot traffic to keep the stores solvent.
 Kramer Hall in Hammonton is the second largest, and is used for storing much of the collection.

 The Noyes collection includes 3,500 pieces of art and sculpture.
 It includes a set of over 300 duck decoys, a personal interest of Fred Noyes that he began collecting at a young age; the decoys are now in Hammonton's Town Hall.